 Welcome to my documents related to the iconic space pods featured in Stanley Kubrick's 1968 film, 2001: a Space Odyssey.
 Check the sidebar to the left (or click on the three line icon) to see other related pages.

 The EVA (extravehicular activity) pods shown in the film 2001: a Space Odyssey had surprisingly complicated interiors.
-These internal sets featured a small one-person cockpit, designed using the finest technical knowledge available in the mid 1960s.
+The internal cockpit set was created and built using the finest technical knowledge available in the mid 1960s.

-This shot reveals a detail about the little flip-up storage boxes.
-These are represented by flat lids located directly below Dave’s right forearm and to the left of his left forearm, which have 90° corners on the front and are angled at the back.
-They’re often incorrectly represented as having rectangular lids, probably because they do look that way in some behind the scenes photos, where the back edge is partially occluded by foreground objects.
+This publicity shot, incredibly valuable for showing how the pod interior looked, also reveals a detail about the little flip-up storage boxes.
+These are represented by flat lids located directly below Dave’s right forearm and to the left of his left forearm, and have 90° corners on the front but are angled at the back.
+They’re often incorrectly represented as having square lids, probably because they look that way in some behind the scenes photos, where the back edge is partially occluded by foreground objects.

 The interiors have also been really difficult to figure out and reverse-engineer.
 The blueprints for the pod set internals no longer exist, so far as I know.
 And until the 4K releases and some of the photos from the Stanley Kubrick Archives came to light, it was a real challenge understanding the internal geometry of the panels, walls, and ceiling.

-Various enthusiasts, including Dennis Gilliam, Paul Bodensiek, and Tom Reddie, have done considerable and stellar research into how the various panels and whatnots fit together.
+Various fellow enthusiasts, including Dennis Gilliam, Paul Bodensiek, and Tom Reddie, have done considerable and stellar research into how the various panels and whatnots fit together, and what they had on them.
 Reddie, in particular, built a superb and assiduously researched 3D model of the pod interior.
 And I think there's a pretty good understanding now of what the interior geometry was like.
-The Moebius Models EVA pod kit released in 2018 builds on this work and has a pretty good rendition of the vehicle's interior.
+The Moebius Models plastic model kit released in 2018 appears to build on this work and has a decent rendition of the EVA pod's interior.

 Plywood on a wood frame was used to make the interior control panels, which had complex polygonal shapes at various angles for the various operating surfaces.
 Closeup photos of the panel surfaces show that they had a kind of satin black finish, with a brushed texture.
 They thus probably had Formica-type laminated plastic over top of the plywood panels.